 All registration cancellations and refund requests for the event, including preconferences and meal events, must be made in writing by Friday, February 18, 2022.
+Please submit any cancellation requests by email to email@example.com.
 No telephone cancellations/refund requests can be accepted.
 After Friday, February 18, 2022, no requests for refunds will be accepted and no exceptions will be made to the policy.
 Registrations made after Friday, February 18, 2022, are nonrefundable.
 Exhibits-Only and Exhibits-Plus badges are nonrefundable.
 Refunds meeting the above criteria will be processed by Monday, April 18, 2022.

 Substitutions of registrations, including preconferences and meal events, are permitted prior to the conference and must be made in writing.
+Please submit any substitution requests by email to firstname.lastname@example.org.
 No telephone substitution requests can be accepted.
 The individual submitting the substitution request is responsible for all financial obligations (any balance due) associated with that substitution.
-Badge sharing, splitting, and reprints are strictly prohibited.
+Badge sharing, splitting, reprints, and sharing of login credentials are strictly prohibited.
 No meal tickets will be sold onsite.

 All booth space cancellation requests must be received in writing by Show Management (Corcoran Expositions).
 Kristy Wagner, Corcoran Expositions, 312-265-9667 or email@example.com.